Home

 Termination Without Notice in Singapore

 Summary dismissal (termination without notice) is permissible only under specific circumstances, such as gross misconduct (theft, dishonesty, violence).
-A thorough investigation must precede such a dismissal.
+Hence, a thorough investigation must precede such a dismissal.
 Even in these cases, written notification is crucial.

 Failure to follow due process can lead to wrongful dismissal claims.